 The background rectangle needs to be added to another layer, so it renders after the foreground rectangle.
 To do this:

 In the Layers tab you can adjust the order of the layers to change the order they render in.
-The new layer will be set to render last by default, so you won't need to make any changes here.
+The new layer with our background rectangle (layer1) needs to be below the layer with our user rectangle (layer0):

 Create materials for the rectangles